-As the gender pay gap in the United States remains a key issue in the equal opportunities debate [1,2], we have pursued a line of enquiry which suggests that factors other than education, age or skin color, may have an impact on women’s yearly income and employment opportunities such as a woman’s appearance.
+As the gender pay gap in the United States remains a key issue in the equal opportunities debate [1,2], we have pursued a line of inquiry which suggests that factors other than education, age or skin color, may have an impact on women’s yearly income and employment opportunities such as a woman’s appearance.
 The focus of this paper is on the length of women’s hair through the application of hair extensions, as research has shown that women with medium or long hair are deemed more attractive than others .

 The term ‘earnings’ is used in this paper, as opposed to ‘income’, to refer to the revenue that women in the selected fields of occupation obtain.
 Either through their basic salaries or through tips.

 The term ‘hair extensions’ is used referring specifically to AiryHair types of hair extensions, which can be found in Appendix 1.

 The term ‘perceived level of happiness’ is used as a subjective indicator referring to the rating that each participant gives as they see fit on a given rating scale.

 During the second half of 2011, a total of 1567 women were interviewed.
 They were the habitual clients of beauty parlors.
 Then we have grouped the beauty parlor clients by:

 Of the 1567 women surveyed, we selected those who were in permanent employment; who were from similar ethnic backgrounds; and who belonged to the same age group (24-27 years old).

 Following the selection process, the sample group of participants was of 165 women.
 This group was divided into three groups of equal numbers: 55 in each group.
 The focus was to create identical groups (in terms of age as well as ethnic background) and have the same or a similar percentage of women in similar occupations with similar wages for each group.